 EU's new tough data protection regulation, GDPR (General Data Protection Regulation), is now effective across the EU (European Union).
 The GDPR (2016/679) replaced the Data Protection Directive 95/46/EC and superseded the Data Protection Act 1998 on May 25, 2018; governing organizations on protecting and processing EU citizens' personal data responsibly.

 GDPR is arguably the most arduous regulation (not just directives) to strengthen the Data Protection Laws that the EU has ever yielded.
 It took years to write GDPR and several amendments were made before it came into effect.
 The General Data Protection Regulation now gives users more control over their data and makes it mandatory for institutions to provide auditable records to prove the user data is safe with them and is securely erased based on the guidelines laid by the GDPR.
 It makes organizations responsible for protecting user data from various breaches and provides access to data only to whom it belongs.

 Most organizations around the globe are affected by the GDPR.
 The regulation is applied to all companies and organizations, whether public or private, doing business with the European Union and its citizens.
 These organizations are bound to follow the regulatory guidelines when dealing with EU citizens and their data.

-Organization retaining user data will be responsible for any data breach if it happens.
+Organizations retaining user data will be responsible for any data breach if it happens.
 They need to ensure compliance with GDPR through the implementation of various technologies, processes, and systems.
 Also, a formal written record of each data processing activity including records and proof of data erasure or destruction is required to stay compliant.

 There were numerous occasions when EU citizens' data was breached in the late 2000s.
 One of the most recent is Facebook-Cambridge Analytica Scandal.
 In addition, mass surveillance programs came to light; remember Edward Snowden's revelation of the Five Eyes Network.
 Another example of such surveillance is PRISM.
 These breaches paved the path for strong data protection laws and regulations such as GDPR.